-As part of the review of your application, we will examine your high school courses completed, grades, and SAT or ACT results.
-We use the following standards when making admission decisions:
+As part of the review of your application, we will examine your high school courses completed, grades, your essay, and SAT or ACT results.
+We use the following standards when making admission decisions :

 You must have graduated from high school or will graduate before enrolling.